felixfeliz/paperfoldmodels/README.md

 Unfolding of the stanford bunny:
 ![bunny](bunnyReduced.svg)
-The colors indicate the folding direction and the numbers corresponding glued edge.
+The colors indicate the folding direction and the numbers the corresponding glued edge.

 ## Method
 The algorithm consists of three steps: